danieledapo/danieledapo.github.io/content/post/signals-from-the-past.md

 It's just common knowledge that pressing Ctrl-C will usually terminate a long running command in a shell.
 How cool is that?
 But, how does it work?

 Every developer that has done some little system programming on Linux knows that the answer is *signals*.
 They are defined in the POSIX standard and are a (very) limited form of inter-process communication.
-The idea is really simple: a signal is sent to a program to notify it that an event has occured.
+The idea is really simple: a signal is sent to a program to notify it that an event has occurred.
 It could be the Ctrl-C event(aka `SIGINT`) or the request of program termination(`SIGTERM`).

 The really interesting part is that programs can react to those events providing really cool features.
 It's extremely convenient to abort the compilation(without corrupting anything)